-The 2014 FIFA World Cup is a great adventure for football (soccer) fans.
+The 2022 FIFA World Cup is a great adventure for football (soccer) fans.
 However, traveling abroad always comes with risks.
 We strongly recommend that all travelers have some kind of insurance to minimize these risk for you, your family and friends traveling with you.
 Of course, here at InternationalInsurance.com, we strongly recommend that you take out comprehensive travel insurance that will cover medical costs, including medical evacuation, while you are traveling abroad.
 Confirm what your current policy covers for the period you’ll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy you are, if you can’t afford travel insurance, you likely can’t afford to travel.
 Most domestic insurance plans will not pay for a traveler’s medical expenses overseas or medical evacuation costs.
 With that said, what policies and plans are the right ones for your situation?

 For younger travelers, you might consider a more basic plan that covers travel and some emergency medical expenses.

 FIFA WorldCup Trip Insurance Plans

 - Comprehensive trip protection for U.S. residents traveling abroad.